Apart from Easter, Christmas and occasional special Sundays like Remembrance Sunday, our service pattern is as follows:

 Events Coming Up for Welland or the whole Benefice

-An event every year that begins at 4:00pm on day 24 of December, repeating until December 22, 2019
+An event every month that begins at 11:00am on day Fourth of the month, repeating until November 24, 2019

 The current church was consecrated on 2nd April 1875.